theproductiveprogrammer/flipbook-viewer/README.md

 1. Tiny (11 *Kb* compressed / 45 *Kb* uncompressed).
 For comparison, the amazing [page-flip](./https://www.npmjs.com/package/page-flip) is 10 **Mb**.
 2. Zero dependencies
 3. Can use any input as a book simply by creating a “book provider”.
-An example book using the amazing [pdfjs](./https://www.npmjs.com/package/pdfjs-dist) from Mozilla can be found in [book-pdf.js](./test/book-pdf.js)
+An example book using the amazing [pdfjs](./https://www.npmjs.com/package/pdfjs-dist) from Mozilla can be found in [book-pdf.js](./test/book-pdf.js) (used in [test-pdf.js](./test/test-pdf.js))
 4. Supports **Panning**, **Zooming**, **Liking**, **Sharing**, along with page turning effects
 5. Highly Configurable
 6. Provides Programmatic API & Hooks to every event